silloy/stars-silloy/README.md

 *   [eBay/cors-filter](https://github.com/eBay/cors-filter) - CORS (Cross Origin Resource Sharing) is a mechanism supported by W3C to enable cross origin requests in web-browsers.
 CORS requires support from both browser and server to work.
 This is a Java servlet filter implementation of server-side CORS for web containers such as Apache Tomcat.

+*   [spinnaker/spinnaker](https://github.com/spinnaker/spinnaker) - Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.

 *   [apache/skywalking](https://github.com/apache/skywalking) - APM, Application Performance Monitoring System

 *   [easybest/spring-data-mybatis](https://github.com/easybest/spring-data-mybatis) - Simplifies the development of creating a MyBatis-based data access layer.